Ceterai/Ceterai.github.io/MyEnternia/Wiki/Barracuda'sCry/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Perfect Strike

+A sequence of 4 _(+1)_ heavy strikes.
+Hold to perform an _Fang Discharge_.
+The fin is pretty heavy, so any of this might take some additional effort.

+### Steelspin

+Hold to perform an electric Super Spin Slash.
+The inertia makes it much easier to execute then regular attacks.

 ## Sources

 Can be bought from merchants: